 The AD9516 serial control port is a flexible, synchronous, serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
 The AD9516 serial control port is compatible with most synchronous transfer formats, including both the Motorola SPI and Intel SSR protocols.
 The serial control port allows read/write access to all registers that configure the AD9516.
-Single or multiple byte transfer formats.
+Single or multiple byte transfers are supported, as well as MSB first or LSB first transfer formats.
 The AD9516 serial control port can be configured for a single bidirectional I/O pin (SDIO only) or for two unidirectional I/O pins (SDIO/SDO).
 By default, the AD9516 is in bidirectional mode, long instruction (long instruction is only instruction mode supported).